mattvinks/spark-labs/6-mllib/recs/README.md

 ### Step 4: Running on some of your own data

 Create a file called personalratings.txt.
 Include some test data as preferences.
+We have included a samle personalratings.txt for you you can refer to it.

 ```scala
 val personaldata = sc.textFile("personalratings.txt")